User Personas – Uncovering the Power of Personas

 1. The Novice User

-This persona represents someone who is new to the product or service and needs guidance on how to use it.
+This persona represents someone new to the product or service and needs guidance.

 2. The Power User

-This persona represents someone who is very familiar with the product or service and uses it frequently.
+This persona represents someone familiar with the product or service and uses it frequently.

 3. The Elderly User

-This persona represents an elderly person who may have physical or cognitive limitations that need to be considered in the design.
+This persona represents an elderly person with physical or cognitive limitations that must be considered in the design.

 4. The Millennial User

-This persona represents a young adult who is tech-savvy and expects a seamless digital experience.
+This persona represents a tech-savvy young adult who expects a seamless digital experience.

 5. The Busy Parent

-This persona represents a parent who is juggling multiple responsibilities and needs a product that is easy to use and saves time.
+This persona represents a parent juggling multiple responsibilities and needs a product that is easy to use and saves time.

 6. The Professional